BenHolden010/RockPaperScissors/README.md

 ### Installation Instructions:

 1. Fork and clone this repo.
-2. Type `cd javascript-foundations` to move into the root directory
+2. Type `cd RockPaperScissors` to move into the root directory
 3. Run `code .` to open vs code to access the files
 4. Run `open index.html` to view the game on the web page